 HEPA air filtration used both inside and outside containment areas

-Commercial dehumidification units employed to control humidity level and return room to functioning, safe level
+Commercial dehumidification units are employed to control the humidity level and return the room to a functioning, safe level

 Rare books at the prestigious University of Texas at Austin were threatened by a severe case of mold contamination.
-All Nation was called, and with our immediate response and sensitivity to the situation we were able to restore not only the space itself, but the irreplaceable books it housed.
+All Nation Restoration was called, and with our immediate response and sensitivity to the situation, we were able to restore the space and the irreplaceable books it housed.

-A tornado swept through Waco, Texas damaging numerous residences and businesses.
-The destruction to this property included exterior walls of the home moved off of the foundation, the structural trusses shifted from their original place on the load bearing walls, and portions of the roof removed.
+A tornado swept through Waco, Texas, and damaged numerous residences and businesses.
+The exterior walls of one home were torn to pieces, the structural trusses shifted from their original place on the load-bearing walls, and portions of the roof were pulled off.

-To restore this home, the property walls were stripped down to studs on both the interior and exterior, the trusses were shored up (or reinforced), load bearing walls were completely re-framed, and then interior and exterior were entirely re-worked from framing on through finished walls.
+To restore this home, the property walls were stripped down to studs on both the interior and exterior, the trusses were shored up (or reinforced), load-bearing walls were completely re-framed, and then the interior and exterior were entirely re-worked from framing on through finished walls.

 The amount of money needed for the restoration exceeded $100,000.